MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 ## Prerequisites

-- Training data should be in a Dataverse table.
+- This model requires the training data to be available within a Dataverse table.
+Support for data from external sources is currently unavailable.

-- Make sure your administrator has assigned you a security role with **Read** privilege to training data.
+- Make sure your administrator has assigned you a security role with Read privilege for the table that has the training data.

-- You have appropriate permissions to create tables in your Dataverse environment.
+- Make sure you have appropriate permissions to create tables in your Dataverse environment.
+You could use either the System Customizer or System Administrator [built-in security roles](security.md).

+### Supported languages

-- AI Builder category classification supports the following languages: English, French, German, Italian, Spanish, and Portuguese.
-If you try to classify text items in other languages, your model might not work properly.
+AI Builder category classification supports the following languages.
+If you try to classify text in other languages, your model might not work properly.

+- English
+- French
+- German
+- Italian
+- Spanish
+- Portuguese

 ## Data preparation